 With so many fonts available through Adobe Fonts, a dedicated font manager becomes even more of a necessity.
 If you open the floodgates and add more than 2500 new font families into your collection, the need to organize and manage them becomes that much greater!
-One of the greatest benefits of font management solutions like Suitcase Fusion is having the ability to organize all your fonts, no matter which foundry they come from.
+One of the greatest benefits of font management solutions like Connect Fonts is having the ability to organize all your fonts, no matter which foundry they come from.

 Why not just manage fonts from Adobe in Adobe Fonts?

 If you switch between your Creative Cloud apps and the Adobe Fonts site every time you need to activate a font, your productivity will suffer.
 If you’re constantly returning to the Adobe Fonts site during a project, even after you’ve selected your fonts, again you risk getting distracted.

 Adobe Fonts can accelerate your creativity and streamline your workflow in the right situations: